 Cool Creek Park Nature Center – This is another good location if you are looking for something rustic.
 The park is located on the north side of Carmel (almost in Westfiled).
 It’s a large park with lots of shooting options including flowing water (the Cool Creek River runs though the park), nature paths, lots of wooded areas, open green areas, a number of bridges, and more.
 This would be a fantastic location for capturing the Fall colors but it’s good all year round.

-Indianapolis Museum of Art (IMA) – The IMA is located on the near North West side of the city and is home to the trendy LOVE statue.
+Newfields (Formally known as the Indianapolis Museum of Art) – The IMA is located on the near North West side of the city and is home to the trendy LOVE statue.
 It also has lots of gardens that are groomed professionally.
 It is truly a gorgeous location!
 The only catch with this location is that they require a photography permit to take pictures here.
 This will cost you a little bit and it requires some advanced planning.
 I love the IMA, but the permit hassle makes this location a little less desirable.
 The location no longer offers a yearly permit (which I used to have) so now every time a shoot is scheduled for this location you must get an individual permit.
 The cost for this is $50 which I ask the client to pay and the permit must be obtained/approved 3 weeks before the shoot takes place.

 Downtown Zionsville – If you prefer an urban setting over rustic then this is a perfect location for you!
 Downtown Zionsville has lots of charm including brick roads, store fronts with character, wrought iron fencing, and even a little park that has some greenery.
 This location is great all year round including winter when they have the holiday lights up.